 Mini chocolate cake for two is a chocolate lovers dream.
 Rich chocolate cake is smothered in gorgeous dark chocolate frosting with a little special decorating.

 Have you ever been out to dinner with a significant other and they order a slice of cake.
 When it arrives you feel like a bite and one bite turns into 2 and before you know it, you’ve eaten a lot of their cake?

 Let’s face it, it is neither easy, nor cheap to go out on Valentine’s Day and I think anyones loved one appreciates a home-cooked meal anyway.
 If you’re cooking for someone, make this cake and you’ll see cupids arrow fly.

 The kit includes special piping bags that have two compartments for two different colors of frosting and when it comes out of the bag, you get this lovely look.
 I am in no way a cake decorating expert (as you can see), but a little piping, I can manage.

-- 1/2 cup all-purpose flour
+- 1/2 cup (75 grams) all-purpose flour

 - 1/2 teaspoon baking powder

 - 1/4 teaspoon salt

 - 2 1/2 tablespoons unsweetened cocoa powder